 Zfs Volume Manager App

-We can use the zfs mount/unmount commands to view the current mount points as well as mounting/unmounting filesystems.
+commands to view the current mount points as well as mounting/unmounting filesystems.

 Viewing current mounted filesystems

-Without any arguments, zfs mount will display all mounted zfs filesystems and their respective mount points (without the child datasets).
+will display all mounted zfs filesystems and their respective mount points (without the child datasets).

 Mounting filesystems

-Use zfs mount [pool|dataset] to mount filesystems.
-On the example below we use zfs mount to establish that no datasets are mounted, and then we mount the ‘tank’ dataset and confirm that is mounted with zfs mount.
+to establish that no datasets are mounted, and then we mount the ‘tank’ dataset and confirm that is mounted with zfs mount

-Use the -a option to mount all filesystems.
+option to mount all filesystems.

 Mount a child dataset

 You can also mount a child dataset without the parent datasets.
-For example, here we confirm that ‘tank’ is not mounted, then we look at the available datasets, and we execute the command to mount the tank/dataset2/childset2 dataset only.
+For example, here we confirm that ‘tank’ is not mounted, then we look at the available datasets, and we execute the command to mount the tank/dataset2/childset2

 Note that this will create the required path in the OS filesystem to mount the child dataset.
-If you decide to mount the parent dataset later you may run into a directory is not empty error because of the created directories.
+If you decide to mount the parent dataset later you may run into a directory is not empty

 Unmounting filesystems

-Runzfs unmount and specify the dataset name.
+and specify the dataset name.

 2.3.
 Listing Filesystems (Datasets)

-You can list the dataset by running zfs list [dataset name].
+You can list the dataset by running zfs list [dataset name]

 And you can also specify the mount point as an argument.

-If run without a dataset name, zfs list will show all datasets in the system recursively.
+If run without a dataset name, zfs list

-💡 TIP: when specifying a dataset name you can also use the -r flag to display the dataset recursively.
+💡 TIP: when specifying a dataset name you can also use the -r

 2.4.
 Getting and Setting Dataset Properties